mekatronik-achmadi/example_collection/embedded/esp32/blink_oled/idf/README.md

 ## Source Download

-Files you need download required source files and structure folder like this:
+First, you need downloading all required source files and form structured folder like this:

 ```
 +-- idf